-The Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985 (enacted July 1, 1986), requires that employers with 20 or more employees, and maintain group benefit plans (including health, dental, vision, and medical reimbursement account), offer continuation of benefit coverage for a specific period of time to covered employees, spouses, domestic partners (State of California Legislation, not federal law), and dependent children who lose group coverage due to a qualifying event.
+The Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985 (enacted July 1, 1986), requires that employers with 20 or more employees, and maintain group benefit plans (including health, dental, vision, and medical reimbursement account), offer continuation of benefit coverage for a specific period of time to covered employees, spouses, domestic partners,* and dependent children who lose group coverage due to a qualifying event.
 As a state employee enrolled in state-sponsored benefits, you must be aware of your COBRA rights in the event that you lose coverage due to a qualifying event.
-You also have the responsibility to report certain life events to your Human Resources (HR) office, to ensure you and your qualified dependents maintain COBRA eligibility.
-The Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985 (enacted July 1, 1986), requires that employers with 20 or more employees and maintain group health plans (includes medical, dental, and vision coverage) offer continuation of benefit coverage for a specific period of time to covered employees, spouses, *domestic partners (*State of California Legislation, not federal law), and dependent children who lose group coverage due to a "qualifying event."
+You also have the responsibility to report certain life events to your department's personnel office to ensure you and your qualified dependents maintain COBRA eligibility.

-HR offices will provide the initial general COBRA notice to individuals covered under state sponsored plans describing their COBRA rights.
-HR offices must provide this notice to covered individuals within the first 90 days of coverage.
+Your department's personnel offices will provide the initial general COBRA notice to individuals covered under state-sponsored plans describing their COBRA rights.
+Your department's personnel offices must provide this notice to covered individuals within the first 90 days of coverage.
 The notice contains the information that you need to know to protect your COBRA rights while you are covered under the plans.
-This includes the name of the plan, a general description of the COBRA coverage provided under the plan, HR contact information, and an explanation of any notices you must give your HR office to protect your COBRA rights.
+This includes the name of the plan, a general description of the COBRA coverage provided under the plan, HR contact information, and an explanation of any notices you must give your department's personnel office to protect your COBRA rights.

 Group coverage may be continued under COBRA for up to 18 months if you lose coverage based on one of the following qualifying events: